devbisme/PadPainter/README.md

 `All` and `None` checkboxes are also provided to quickly enable or disable all the pin function filters.

+### Pin State

+These checkboxes are used to select pins which are connected or unconnected to nets.
+For example, checking the `Unconnected` box will only highlights pins that are not currently connected to anything.

 ### Action Buttons

 Upon pressing the `Paint` or `Clear` button, PadPainter will extract all the pads